Cotton recycling: Mechanical recycling

 Mechanical recycling is the process of shredding textile fabric into fibers, which are then spun back into yarn without the use of chemicals.
-When cotton is mechanically recycled, it usually produces a shorter fiber length, which can affect the final quality of the end textile.
+When cotton is mechanically recycled, it usually produces a shorter fiber length, which can affect the quality of the end textile.
 Often, recycled cotton is blended with carrier fibers, like virgin or organic cotton, or polyester, to create a higher-quality output.
 Typically, a recycled fiber content of 20% is used when producing recycled ring yarn, even though some recent advancements in the sector have allowed that number to go up to 40% without compromising quality, as announced by the partnership of Recover, Rieter and Polopiqué.

 Prior to recycling, the textile fabrics must be sorted by composition, and then by color to avoid redyeing.
 The mechanical process of producing post-consumer recycled cotton begins by removing all non-textile elements, such as zippers and buttons.
 Then, the materials are cut into smaller pieces, suitable for subsequent shredding.
 A Garnett machine is used for this process, which is a machine equipped with rollers and cylinders covered with metal pins that rotate to open up the textile structure and release the fibers.

 Certain types of bio-composite materials could be made of post-consumer cotton waste.
-Shredded cotton fibers from post-consumer textile waste are used as reinforcement fillers for various plastics in automotive and nuclear applications and in general for various commercial applications.
+Shredded cotton fibers from post-consumer textile waste are used as reinforcement fillers for various plastics in automotive and nuclear applications and for various commercial applications.

 Chemical recycling

 Chemical recycling is the process of solubilizing textile wastes in chemicals to cause chemical reactions that produce recycled fibers.
 Chemical reactions dissolve the polymers that make up fibers, therefore do not reduce fiber length but instead fully regenerate the fiber.
 This process overcomes the issue of fibers being shortened by mechanical recycling, but its scale of use is limited to research experiments and studies such as Eco Circle (Teijin), Worn Again, Evrnu, Re:NewCell, and Ioncell.
 An outdated method mixes cellulose fiber (cotton) with carbon disulfide, dissolves the product in caustic soda, and spins it with sulfuric acid and mineral salt to produce a fiber different from cotton called viscose rayon.
 This method has been shown to be environmentally hazardous and is prohibited.
-One of the most commercialized examples of chemical textile recycling is the conversion of cotton to viscose.
-This recycling works by depolymerizing the pure cotton fabric into a pulp which is then converted to viscose in a process similar to that made from wood pulp.
+One of the most commercialized examples of chemical textile recycling is the conversion of cotton to viscose : one depolymerises the cotton into a pulp and converts that pulp into viscose (in a similar process as with wood pulp).